LUISG47/belly-button-challenge/README.md

-6. Deploy your app to a free static page hosting service, such as GitHub Pages.
-Submit the links to your deployment and your GitHub repo.
-Ensure that your repository has regular commits and a thorough README.md file
+6. Deploy your app to a free static page hosting service, such as GitHub Pages: https://luisg47.github.io/belly-button-challenge/